COA Goldin Center Primary Care Clinic

 Our primary care clinic within the COA Goldin Center provides services to children (from birth to adulthood) and their caregivers.
-The clinic is managed by nurse practitioners from Marquette University.
+The clinic is managed by nurse practitioners.
 Services offered include:

 - Primary (routine) care to children and caregivers

 - Sports physicals

 - Same day appointments for sick care

 It’s important to get vaccinated as children can get seriously sick from the flu, and so can their family members.
 The Centers for Disease Control and Prevention (CDC) states that everyone age 6 months or older should be vaccinated against the flu each year.
 This year, the CDC recommends against the nasal flu vaccine because it hasn’t been effective in the past, so only flu shots will be available.

 For current Children’s Hospital of Wisconsin primary care patient families, you can now schedule your child’s flu vaccine online through MyChart.
 Don’t have a MyChart account?
 Visit chw.org/mychart to create an account.
 Current patient families and new patient families can also schedule an appointment by calling COA Goldin Center at (414) 431-9563.

 Remember, it can take up to two weeks to develop full immunity, so schedule your appointment as soon as possible!

 Visits are by appointment only.
 Please try to schedule well-child visits and checkups several weeks in advance.
 We understand sick children may need to be seen immediately and same day appointments are available.

 To schedule an appointment, please call our office or use our online form.